Racism in Mexico

-Racism in Mexico refers to the social phenomenon in which behaviors of discrimination, prejudice, and any form of antagonism are directed against people in that country due to their race, ethnicity, skin color, language, or physical complexion.
+Racism in Mexico (Spanish: Racismo en México) refers to the social phenomenon in which behaviors of discrimination, prejudice, and any form of antagonism are directed against people in that country due to their race, ethnicity, skin color, language, or physical complexion.
 It may also refer to the treatment and sense of superiority of one race over another.

 Racism in Mexico has a long history.
 It is understood to be inherited from the caste system of the colonial period.
 However, this was not a rigid system, nor explicitly about race.
-In general today, people who are darker-skinned and indigenous make up nearly all of the peasantry and working classes, while lighter-skinned Mexicans – many being criollo, directly of Spanish descent – are in the ruling elite.
+In general today, people who are darker-skinned, including Black and Indigenous Mexicans, make up nearly all of the peasantry and working classes, while lighter-skinned Mexicans – many being criollo, directly of Spanish descent – are in the ruling elite.
 "According to INEGI, skin color continues to be a factor in social stratification... with lighter skin color, [there are] more opportunities to have better paid jobs and better managerial positions."

 Additionally, racism and xenophobia are closely linked in Mexico.
-There are a number of historic and recent examples that include legally barring certain nationalities and ethnicities entry into the country, insensitive treatment and stereotyping of other races, and the notorious 1903 Torreón massacre of a Chinese community.
+There are a number of historic and recent examples that include legally barring certain nationalities and ethnicities entry into the country, insensitive treatment and stereotyping of other races, and the notorious 1911 Torreón massacre of a Chinese community.

 History

 Colonial Mexico

 For many, the Spanish caste system is the main antecedent of the phenomenon of discrimination in Mexico.
 The different colonial institutions established exclusion protocols based on blood purity.
 Spanish blood was considered the most dignified, while African blood was the least valuable.

-According to Federico Navarrete, doctor in Mesoamerican Studies from the National Autonomous University of Mexico (UNAM), the indigenous people were the great population base of America and therefore they were the base of the economic system, the white Spaniards occupied the privileged positions of the political and economic structure, while the Indians had to work and pay tributes and taxes to the crown, and at the lowest level were the blacks, who only lived to work as slaves.
+According to Federico Navarrete, doctor in Mesoamerican Studies from the National Autonomous University of Mexico (UNAM), the Indigenous people were the great population base of America and therefore they were the base of the economic system, the white Spaniards occupied the privileged positions of the political and economic structure, while the Indians had to work and pay tributes and taxes to the crown, and at the lowest level were the blacks, who only lived to work as slaves.
 Mestizos held a position below the Spanish, but above Indians and Blacks.
-The caste system grew from that and took on its own nomenclature to refer to the different mixtures of European, indigenous, and African blood.
+The caste system grew from that and took on its own nomenclature to refer to the different mixtures of European, Indigenous, and African blood.

 For Navarrete, the use of all these distinctions actually had more to do with practical purposes and social standing, more than with the modern conception of racism (which only emerged in the early nineteenth century) so the terms 'caste' should not be confused with 'race'.
 After several centuries of colonialism, constant miscegenation reached the point that it was not possible to distinguish between 'pure bloods' and mestizos.
 The legacy of this is that "associations between socioeconomic status and racialized traits" are imbedded into Mexican society and culture to this day.